Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Online Public Resource Allocation -- Single Round Demands

-\paragraph{The Dynamic Max-Min Fair Mechanism} Our work focuses on understanding the performance of the \textit{Dynamic Max-Min Fair (\dmmf) mechanism}.
+Our work focuses on understanding the performance of the \textit{Dynamic Max-Min Fair (\dmmf) mechanism}.
 To define \dmmf, we first assume that each agent $i$ has an associated \emph{fair share} $\a_i$, with $\sum_{i\in[n]} \a_i = 1$.
-Fair shares are exogenously defined (i.e., before we run the mechanism) and represent the fraction of the resource that the principal wants each agent to have (which then determines her associated \emph{ideal utility}, see~\cref{sec:ind}).
+Fair shares are exogenously defined (i.e., before we run the mechanism) and represent the fraction of the resource that the principal wants each agent to have (which then determines her associated \emph{ideal utility}, see \cref{ssec:ideal}).

 The \dmmf mechanism (\cref{algo:algo}) aims to keep the rounds allocated to every agent $i$ close to her fair share $\alpha_i$, compared to other agents.
-Formally, if $A_i[t-1]$ is the allocation of agent $i$ up to round $t-1$ (i.e., the number of rounds the agent has held the item), the agent with the smallest $\frac{A_i[t-1] + 1}{\a_i}$ who requests the item wins in round $t$ (we break ties arbitrarily).
+Formally, if $A_i[t-1]$ is the allocation of agent $i$ up to round $t-1$ (i.e., number of rounds won), the agent with the smallest $\frac{A_i[t-1] + 1}{\a_i}$ who requests the item wins in round $t$ (we break ties arbitrarily).

 Reemphasizing our comment in the introduction: \dmmf is a very simple deterministic policy that needs no knowledge of the agents' latent state, value distribution, or even the horizon $T$.